 You will be assigned a tutor during induction; this should be the first point of contact if you have any issues.
 They will assist you with any problems to ensure you can focus on your studies; they will also invite you to events to help your personal and educational development.

-For further information you can contact the Pastoral Team
+For further information you can contact the Welfare Team

 0208 319 9772

 Shooters Hill Sixth Form College is here to support you in any way we can.
 If you feel like you need somebody to talk to or just listen, you can access our counselling services.
-Please speak to your tutor or visit the student centre and ask for the Counsellor.
+Please speak to your tutor or visit the Welfare Team and ask for the Counsellor.
 This is a confidential service so you can trust that we will be discreet with your information.

 Travel & Oyster Card Information